HwWobbe/WipHww/README.md

 * * JKW.Eca."Am I on the list".confirms
 * * * myAccount @ MPAC & ... - based on coOwner Rights
 * * * * myAgent can ... ( if stalled )
+* * Goals development needs to become a continuousRefinement process.
+* * * EdD metrics and Milestones should be incorporated
 * consider SSM talks
 * TftDfN(otes): If(NotMLS) Then(use backChannel)
 * * 03.08: emerging BusinessPlan (in conjunction with AdManCa) discussions